wang1365/wang1365/README.md

-- 👋 Hi, I’m @wang1365，full stack developer
+- 👋 Hi, I’m @wang1365，a full stack developer
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning React/NextJs?Nuxt
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+God knows~

 <!---
 wang1365/wang1365 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.